 No. Fraud requires an intention to defraud, knowingly false statements and a duty of care to the other party.
 Largely the same for securities law purposes.
 News media are supposed to be accurate but do not have a legal obligation to investors, voters or even viewers.

 No contract was signed.
 He now wants the rights given to someone else to handle.
 This person renewed the website, has host responsibilities, removed three people as administrators to the website and is now deleting the new webmaster's work.
 This is hindering my husband's business.
-Can you please...
+Can...
 Read more »

 Your husband may need to enlist the services of one of our fine attorneys to resolve the situation.
 Have him dig up the agreements, email, and other relevant information and contact any attorney he chooses.